circlefin/malachite/README.md

 ## About

-Malachite is a Byzantine-fault tolerant (BFT) consensus library implemented in Rust.
+Malachite is a Byzantine-fault tolerant (BFT) consensus engine implemented in Rust.

+### Goals

-The goal is to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.
+The goal is for Malachite to enable developers to decentralize whatever the future may bring—sequencers, social networks, Layer 1s, etc.
+Therefore, Malachite addresses a particular void in the market: The lack of flexible and secure distributed systems foundations, such as BFT consensus libraries.

+### Features

+**Tendermint library.**
-Bundled with Malachite comes a state-of-the-art implementation of the Tendermint consensus algorithm.
+Bundled with Malachite comes a state-of-the-art implementation of the Tendermint BFT consensus algorithm.
-Tendermint is a BFT consensus algorithm that is [optimistically responsive][responsive] and therefore exhibits high-performance.
-Additionally, this algorithm found adoption in many decentralized systems through its implementation in Go as part of [CometBFT](https://github.com/cometbft/cometbft/).
+Tendermint is an [optimistically responsive][responsive] consensus algorithm, and therefore exhibits high-performance, and has found adoption in many decentralized systems through its implementation in Go as part of [CometBFT](https://github.com/cometbft/cometbft/).

-CometBFT has been battle-tested for years, and many of the lessons and experiences of maintaining CometBFT inspired key [design decisions][announcement] that we took in Malachite.
+**Design.**
+Key [design decisions][announcement] in Malachite are heavily inspired from lessons and experiences of maintaining CometBFT throughout the years.
+We addressed in Malachite numerous points of technical debt in the design of consensus engines, to obtain a lean, flexible, and reliable solution.

+**Reliability and Performance.**
+Parts of Malachite were co-designed with their formal specification and model checking, notably for the Tendermint algorithm, which improved the confidence and reliability of this core library.

+Early experiments with Malachite showed average finalization latency of 780 ms at a scale of 100 validators with 1MB blocks.
+Depending on scale, Malachite can clear up to 2.5 blocks per second; or can finalize up to 13.5 MB/s -- or around 50,000 transactions per second (TPS).

+**Use-cases.**
+Malachite originated as a consensus core for use in the Starknet L2 decentralized sequencer.
+Malachite is also being used for Farcaster’s newest backend layer called [Snapchain](https://github.com/farcasterxyz/snapchain-v0/).
+A numbers of others are building and exploring in private.
+Please reach-out if interested, we would love to speak with more teams.

 > [!IMPORTANT]
 > Malachite is pre-alpha software and still under heavy development.